 You can remain active without putting added spinal stress with:

 - Gentle physical therapy

 - Low-impact exercises, like walking and swimming

-If you attempt several weeks of conservative treatment and are still unable to achieve lower back pain relief, your physician may suggest that you consider a surgical approach to pain relief.
-If this is the case, the experts at Laser Spine Institute would like to tell you more about our minimally invasive alternatives to open back surgeries.
-Our endoscopic procedures are performed on an outpatient basis, and convalescent time is usually short.
-Contact us today for more information about lower back pain treatment, or for a free review of your MRI or CT scan.
+If you attempt several weeks of conservative treatment and are unable to achieve lower back pain relief, your physician may suggest a surgical approach to pain relief.
+If this becomes the case, Laser Spine Institute offers minimally invasive spine surgery that holds many advantages as an alternative to traditional open back surgery.

 Laser Spine Institute specializes in minimally invasive decompression and stabilization procedures to treat a wide range of degenerative spine conditions that cause lower back pain.
 Our skilled surgeons use a small incision to avoid unnecessary muscle damage in an outpatient setting.

 Contact us for more information about lower back pain treatment and your no-cost MRI review* — you may be a candidate for our minimally invasive outpatient procedures.